lagom/lagom/docs/manual/java/gettingstarted/GettingStartedSbt.md

 ## Create a new Lagom build

+Open a terminal or command window with administrative privileges.
 From the command line, invoke `sbt new` and specify the Lagom Giter8 template:
 ```
 sbt new lagom/lagom-java.g8
 ```